PPE

 • Students will be able to formulate a research proposal

-• Students will learn to incrementally draft of thesis.
+• Students will learn to incrementally draft a thesis.

 • Students will learn to critique research proposals and offer substantive criticisms.

-• Finally, students learn present their research findings for public enlightenment.
+• Finally, students will learn to present their research findings for public enlightenment.

 Restriction Statement